 Setting the exact figured bass group duration is only mandatory in two cases:

-However, it is a good practice to always set the duration to the intended value, as this info might be used by plugins and is also exported to MusicXML.
+However, it is a good practice to always set the duration to the intended value for the purposes of plugins and MusicXML.

 Editing existing figured basses